 1. Make the rainbow

 Make sure that you are incorporating a couple of healthy fats into the salad to heighten the nutritional absorption and overall health benefits.
 This also provides you the opportunity to add different textures and flavors to the salad.
-Healthy fat sources include Nature's Eats Nuts, avocados, coconut, olive oil, or and another type of healthy oil.
-Another option is to add seeds like hemp seeds, chia seeds, Nature's Eats Sunflower Seeds or even sesame seeds.
+Healthy fat sources include Nature's Eats Nuts, avocados, coconut, olive oil, and other other healthy oils.
+Another option is to add seeds like hemp seeds, chia seeds, sunflower seeds or even sesame seeds.
 If you do decide to add some sort of cheese, try to stick with either goat cheese or feta and use sparingly.

 3. Rainbow of Flavor

 In addition to bringing in the different colors of the rainbow, you want to create a rainbow of flavor in your salad as well.
 Since you already have picked out the veggies and your greens as well as your healthy fats, you can now add another dimension of flavor by adding fruits- either fresh or dried.
-Some great examples of items you can use are berries, apples, pears, grapes or dried fruits like Nature's Eats Raisins, Nature's Eats Dried Cherries, dates, dried blueberries, and more.
+Some great examples of items you can use are berries, apples, pears, grapes or dried fruits like Nature's Eats Raisins, Dried Cherries, Dates, Dried Blueberries, and more.